arjmandi/purple/README.md

 Defining domain-sets is outside the boundaries of this design.
 And I'm not using domain-sets to test if a system is AGI or not.
 Later on, I introduce a broader test to detect AGI.
 The role of domain-sets in this design is to distinguish and respect different types of intelligence and not limit the definition of intelligence to this design or to some tasks.

-My aim is to have as many scoring systems as we can over different domain-sets by many researchers and turn measuring intelligence into an endless research topic.
+My aim is to have as many scoring systems as we can, over different domain-sets by many researchers and turn measuring intelligence into an endless research topic.
 Meanwhile, design a system that we think can be intelligent in practice.
 Additionally, defining domain-sets allows having concepts like "foolish intelligent": an entity that we consider intelligent but still call it foolish in certain situations.

 Note: Similarly, (or ironically), that's how we've been evaluating human intelligence with different intelligence tests, e.g. the IQ tests.